 Reporting Sessions (60 minutes) provide the opportunity for working groups, task forces, and other Georgetown committees to share progress and recommendations from the previous year with interested colleagues.

-Non-traditional Formats including walking tours, simulations, performances, readings, or other meaningful considerations of teaching and learning at Georgetown.
+Other ideas?
+Sessions in non-traditional formats, including focus groups, walking tours, simulations, performances, readings, or other meaningful considerations of teaching and learning at Georgetown.